bioinformaticsdotca/HT-Biology_2017/Pathways/integrated_assignment_1/new_assignment.md

 2. Use same options as part 2 (*User p-value* threshold set to 0.0001) and select also *Ordered query*.

-3. Do you seen any changes in the output in comparison to the analysis of the unordered gene list (PART 2)?
+3. **Question:**  Do you seen any changes in the output in comparison to the analysis of the unordered gene list (PART 2)?

 ## PART 4